Savor the Comfort: A Guide to Classic Turkey Casserole

 Q3: What are classic ingredients found in a turkey casserole?

-Q4: How can I make the creamy sauce from scratch for an authentic flavor?
+Q4: How can I make the creamy sauce from scratch?